aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 ### Thermal Erosion

 Thermal erosion is based on the repose or talus angle of the material.
-The idea is to transport a certain amount of material in the steepest direction if our talus angle is above the threshold defined the material.
+The idea is to transport a certain amount of material in the steepest direction if the talus angle is above the threshold defined the material.

-This process leads to terrain with a maximum slope that will be obtained by moving matters down the slope.
+This process leads to terrain with a maximum slope that will be obtained by moving matter down the slope.
-By chance, the algorithm is easily portable to the GPU: in fact, the code is almost identical the CPU version.
-Here is a snippet of the code:
+By chance, the algorithm is easily portable to the GPU: in fact, the code is almost identical to the CPU version.
+Here is a code snippet:

 ```cpp
 layout(binding = 0, std430) coherent buffer HeightfieldData